mKaloer/DiskLruCache/README.md

 Disk LRU Cache
 ==============

-A cache that uses a bounded amount of space on a filesystem.
-Each cache entry has a string key and a fixed number of values.
-Each key must match the regex `[a-z0-9_-]{1,64}`.
+A fork of [Jake Wharton's DiskLRUCache](https://github.com/JakeWharton/DiskLruCache) library.
+This project makes it easier to populate the cache manually by creating files directly in the cache folder.
+Each key is hashed with sha256 before insertion to allow any key format.
+To avoid very large directories, it organizes all cache elements in subdirectories based on the first 2 characters of a hash of the key.
+Additionally, it does not use a journal file to keep track of dirty files (instead, such cases result in undefined behaviour).

 Values are byte sequences, accessible as streams or files.
 Each value must be between `0` and `Integer.MAX_VALUE` bytes in length.

 The cache stores its data in a directory on the filesystem.
 This directory must